We can support you to welcome a young volunteer to your organisation

 For the Bronze Award, each section should be undertaken for 3 months (and 1 section for 6 months); Silver sections for 6 months (and 1 section for 9 months); Gold sections for 12 months (and one section for 18 months).
 These timescales are slightly shorter if young people have already completed another level of the Award.

-You can also advertise opportunities on the Spark Somerset VOLUNTEERING PAGE.
+You can also advertise opportunities on our volunteering website, Spark a Change.
 Be sure to include Duke of Edinburgh in the title, so it’s easy for young people to find.

 Volunteers under 18 (especially those under 16) may not automatically be covered by your insurance.
 You will need to double check whether this is case.